 - Delivered over 1,000 packages for customers within a one-year period.

 Representative office for a foreign construction company (BUJKA)

-A BUJKA is an RO for foreign construction companies, and unlike the KPPA and KP3A entities, a BUJKA can undertake projects in Indonesia through a joint venture with a local construction company.
-The BUJKA license is valid for three years and the local partner must be a limited liability company.
+A BUJKA is an RO for foreign construction companies, and unlike the KPPA and KP3A entities, a BUJKA can undertake projects in Indonesia through a joint venture with a local construction company. the BUJKA entity is required to obtain a NIB and a business entity certificate (Sertifikat Badan Usaha) (SBU).

 General set up requirements for ROs

 Foreign investors looking to open general RO will need to fulfill the following requirements:

 - The parent company’s Articles of Association legalized by a notary and the Indonesian Embassy of the parent company’s country of origin;

 - Letter of Appointment by the Indonesian Embassy located in the parent company’s country of origin;